Bank directors urge firing of Trump official in ethics probe

 “His creation of a climate of fear of retaliation among staff and borrowing countries has forfeited the confidence of the Bank’s staff and shareholders and necessitates a change in leadership,” a Treasury Department spokesperson said.

-Claver-Carone remained defiant in the aftermath of the vote, saying in a statement that replacing him would embolden China, which joined the bank during the Obama administration.
+Claver-Carone remained defiant in the aftermath of the vote, saying in a statement that replacing him would somehow embolden China, which saw its influence in the bank expand dramatically during the Obama administration.
+He provided no evidence to back that claim.

 “It’s shameful the U.S. commented to the press before notifying me and that it is not defending two Americans against what is clearly fabricated information,” he said.